opendocsg/slw-judgments-backfill/2009_SGHC_42/report.md

 19     It is well-established that, generally, non-parties to an arbitration agreement cannot participate in an arbitration conducted pursuant to the agreement.
 This principle is a natural offspring of the rule in contract that a third party cannot enforce rights arising under a contract to which he is not a party (“the privity rule”).
 In this respect, Associate Professor Lawrence Boo’s comments in his contribution to the Singapore Academy of Law Annual Review 2003 are apposite.
 In the chapter entitled “Arbitration” (2003) 4 SAL Ann Rev 48, the learned author wrote as follows (at p 53):

  3.19 It is axiomatic that only parties to an arbitration agreement may participate in it. ...
-[The author examines the case of Kiyue Co Ltd v Aquagen International Pte Ltd [2003] 3 SLR 130 (“ Kiyue ”).]
+[The author examines the case of Kiyue Co Ltd v Aquagen International Pte Ltd <span class="citation">[2003] 3 SLR 130</span> (“ Kiyue ”).]

  3.23 ...
 Third parties, who are strangers and uninvolved in the transaction, are certainly not parties to the arbitration.